Redwood National Park Camping Guide

 Northern Redwood Campgrounds

 Jedediah Smith Campground sits beside the clear waters of the Smith River near the town of Hiouchi.
 Its 86 sites and four heated cabins nestle into a cathedral of old-growth redwoods; some pads hug trunks wider than your picnic table.
-Amenities include flush toilets, treated water, and coin showers, but there are no hookups.
-Sites accommodate tents and small RVs up to about 25 ft, and a few back up to the river for swimming and fishing.
-Open year-round, this campground serves as a launch pad for Stout Grove and the scenic Howland Hill Road.
+Amenities include flush toilets, treated water, and coin-operated showers (bring quarters), but there are no hookups.
+Sites accommodate tents and small RVs up to 25 ft, and a few back up to the river for swimming and fishing.
+Open year-round, though winter operations are limited to the northernmost loop (sites 1-28 and cabins).
+Cell service is unreliable here -- download maps and permits before arrival.
+This campground serves as a launch pad for Stout Grove and the scenic Howland Hill Road.

 Mill Creek Campground — Del Norte Coast Redwoods State Park

 Mill Creek Campground sprawls through a steep canyon in Del Norte Coast Redwoods State Park.
 With 145 sites set among alder, maple, and second-growth redwoods, it is the largest campground in the park system.
-Looped drives create semi-private clearings for tents and small RVs; lengths vary but most pads fit rigs under 28 ft.
-Flush toilets, potable water, coin showers, and a summer campfire center round out the facilities.
-Mill Creek operates mid-May through early October and is quieter than river or beach campgrounds, making it a good choice for families seeking shade and space.
+Looped drives create semi-private clearings for tents and small RVs up to 28 ft.
+Flush toilets, potable water, and coin-operated showers are available; no hookups exist.
+Mill Creek operates mid-May through early October.
+Cell service is generally unavailable inside the campground loops.
+Inner loops stay warmer on foggy days and mosquitoes can be active in summer -- pack bug spray.
+A quiet choice for families wanting shade and space away from the coast.

 Central Redwood Campgrounds